Overhauling the Enable Medicine Visualizer

 Increase in canvas visibility

-Greater canvas visibility meant users spent less open/closing panels and more time completing their scientific work.
+Greater canvas visibility meant users spent less time opening/closing panels and more time completing their scientific work.

 2